yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 * Note that if you end the migration, you will not be able to continue the import data file operation further on this export directory (export-dir).

-* Set the arguments `--backup-data-files` and `backup-schema-files` to false  as import data file operation is not a complete migration that includes export/import of schema, or export of data.
-If you set the arguments with any other boolean value (true, yes, no, 1, 0), it will internally be set to false.
+* Consider setting the arguments `--backup-data-files` and `backup-schema-files` to false as import data file operation is not a complete migration that includes export/import of schema, or export of data.

 {{< /note >}}